 Studies and past practice have identified that young people will often struggle in education when their emotional, physical and behavioural needs are not effectively being met.

-On arrival, you will be offered a thorough induction, to show you and your parents/guardians what St-Eds has to offer you and how the team can help prepare you for the future.
+On arrival, you will be given a thorough tour, to show you and your family what St Eds has to offer you and how the team can help prepare you for the future.
 We like to get to know and understand all of our students.

 By applying its knowledge and experience, the Welfare Support Team focuses on gaining trust and building lasting relationships, helping you to target and reach manageable training and workplace goals.